 The Fiducian management team is focused on building a successful company.
 The effective reporting processes enhance Board oversight of business activity and performance on a monthly basis.
-Key performance indicators have been identified for management in each area of business operations and used to monitor performance at least on a quarterly basis.
+Key performance indicators have been identified for management in each area of the business operations which are used to monitor performance at least on a quarterly basis.